Economy of Edinburgh: Tourism

 Tourism is another important mainstay of the economy of Edinburgh, supporting 30,000 jobs in the city worth £1.6 billion to the city economy.
 In 2011, visitor spending was £1.16 billion, compared to £250 million in 1990.
 Edinburgh is Scotland's most popular tourist destination in terms of visitor numbers, with numbers growing substantially each year, particularly in the budget travel and backpacking sector, assisted by the growth of Edinburgh Airport and direct rail links to the rest of the country.

-The annual Edinburgh Festival attracts record numbers, as does the Hogmanay street party each New Year, with over 4.3 million visitors attending Edinburgh's various festival events over 2012.
-The Edinburgh Festivals in August alone generate in excess of £100 million for the Edinburgh economy.
+The programme of cultural festivals held annually, including the Edinburgh International Festival and Hogmanay, attracted 4.3 million visitors in 2012 and the Festival Fringe is the largest ticketed event in the world, after the Olympics and the World Cup.
+The summer events alone (sometimes collectively referred to as the "Edinburgh Festival") generate in excess of £100 million for the local economy.

 Another component of Edinburgh's tourist industry is business and conference tourism, which generates in excess of £74m for the city.
 Edinburgh is the UK's most popular conference destination, ahead of both London and Glasgow.
 Visitors are attracted by the UNESCO World Heritage Sites of the Old Town and the New Town as well as the history and culture of the city most visible in tourist attractions such as Edinburgh Castle and the Palace of Holyroodhouse.